-- In consideration of the CONTRACTOR's covenant of exclusivity to the COMPANY, the COMPANY agrees to allot and issue to the CONTRACTOR 200,000 Class A common shares of the COMPANY (the "Exclusivity Share?) within 45 business days of the Effective Date. - 2.
+- 1. In consideration of the CONTRACTOR's covenant of exclusivity to the COMPANY, the COMPANY agrees to allot and issue to the CONTRACTOR 200,000 Class A common shares of the COMPANY (the "Exclusivity Share?) within 45 business days of the Effective Date. - 2.
 The CONTRACTOR shall also earn and be entitled to receive, and the COMPANY shall issue to the CONTRACTOR, a total of an additional 200,000 Class A common shares of the Company (the "Invention Bonus Shares") if and when the CONTRACTOR discovers and/or develops a proprietary methodology for formulating cannabinoids (the "Proprietary Methodology") for which the COMPANY, in its sole discretion, elects to file a patent application resulting in the issuance of a patent or otherwise pursue as a means of manufacturing cannabinoids in support of its research and commercial development programs.
 The CONTRACTOR acknowledges and agrees that the COMPANY is obliged to issue the Invention Bonus Shares ONLY if a U.S. patent for the Proprietary Methodology is granted to the COMPANY (the date of grant of such patent being the "Patent Grant Date"), unless the COMPANY, in its sole discretion, elects, and notifies the CONTRACTOR in writing of its election (the date of providing such notice being the "Notice Date"), to keep the Proprietary Methodology as a trade secret and not proceed with filing a patent application for the Proprietary Methodology.
 The Invention Bonus Shares shall be issued within 45 business days of either the Patent Grant Date or the Notice Date, as the case may be. - 3.
 The CONTRACTOR represents and warrants that it is, and that on the date of receipt of any of the Exclusivity Shares or the Invention Bonus Shares it will be, an "accredited investor" (as such term is defined in National Instrument 45-106 Prospectus Exemptions of the Canadian Securities Administrators) by virtue of being a person that has net assets of at least Cdn\$5,000,000 as shown on its most recently prepared financial statements.
 The CONTRACTOR represents and warrants that it is acquiring the Exclusivity Shares or the Invention Bonus Shares, as the case may be, as principal for the CONTRACTOR'S own account and not for the benefit of any other person.
-The CONTRACTOR is aware that: (a) the COMPANY is not a "reporting issuer" or the equivalent in any jurisdiction and, accordingly, the Exclusivity Shares and the Invention Bonus Shares will be subject to an indefinite hold period under applicable securities laws; (b) the Exclusivity Shares and the Invention Bonus Shares are not listed on any stock exchange and no public market exists for the Class A common shares of the COMPANY; and (c) the Exclusivity Shares and the Invention Bonus Shares are subject to transfer restrictions contained in the COMPANY'S constating documents. - 4.
+The CONTRACTOR is aware that: (a) the COMPANY is not a "reporting issuer" or the equivalent in any jurisdiction and, accordingly, the Exclusivity Shares and the Invention Bonus Shares are not listed on any stock exchange and no public market exists for the Class A common shares of the COMPANY; and (c) the Exclusivity Shares and the Invention Bonus Shares and the Invention Bonus Shares. - 4.
 The CONTRACTOR agrees that in the event the COMPANY should at any time propose to qualify its Class A common shares for sale to the public, the CONTRACTOR will execute in respect of all Exclusivity Shares and Investment Bonus Shares, if any, held by it such standard escrow agreement as may be required by the applicable securities regulators as a condition precedent to accepting a prospectus of the COMPANY qualifying the distribution of its Class A common shares for sale to the public, and the CONTRACTOR shall deposit such aforementioned Class A common shares into escrow in accordance with the escrow agreement.